cpkelley94/covidcompbio/01-DataTypes.md

 ```

 In C++, we have to tell the compiler what type the
-variable is before we can use it, and we do that with
+variable is before we can use it, and we do that here with
 the `int` keyword.
 The developers of Python saw this
 code structure as redundant: we already know that
 `num` is an integer because we are giving it the value